spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 Each `Entity` has a generated identical [Entity Transfer Object](#transfer-object) which can be used during interaction with other layers.
 Each database table definition results as the creation of an `Entity` by Propel, into the `src/Orm` directory.

-**3-tier class hierarchy**: The Propel generated 2-tier `Entity` class hierarchy is injected in the middle with a framework class to enable adding functionality on framework level (see example below).
+**3-tier class hierarchy**: The Propel generated 2-tier `Entity` class hierarchy is injected in the middle with a SCOS module class to enable adding functionality on SCOS module level (see example below).

 See [Propel Documentation - Active Record Class](#https://propelorm.org/documentation/reference/active-record.html)